-The second and last part of this walk from Oslo Central Station to the Royal Palace takes us from the Storting and up the hill to the Royal Palace.
+We are looking for sculptures in Oslo, from the Central Station to the Royal Palace.
+Part 2 takes us from the Storting and up the hill to the Royal Palace..

 The sculptures are presented with pictures and explanations.
 They are categorized by whether they are “kitsch” (A), depicting famous people (B) or of a “think for yourself” (C) category.
 See the explanation and discussion of the concepts in the first article.